How to short the FTSE 100

 • How to trade a short squeeze

 Find out what a short squeeze is and how to trade a short squeeze.
-We’ve detailed how they work, some examples and the high risks involved.
+We’ve detailed how they work, some examples and the risks.

-Find out how to short the NASDAQ, the world’s second largest stock exchange with inverse exchange-traded funds or derivatives.
+Find out how to short the NASDAQ, the world’s second largest stock exchange, using inverse exchange-traded funds or derivatives.

 Find out what going long and going short means when dealing with a contract for difference (CFD) and potentially increase your returns.